•For your

 Advanced

-In addition to proficient performance, the student demonstrates in-depth inferences and applications that go beyond what was taught.
+to proficient performance, the student demonstrates in-depth inferences and

 Proficient